MayaTheShy/Starworld/OVERTE_AUTH.md

 ## Current Status

-⚠️ **Protocol Compatibility Issue**: The Overte domain server uses the NLPacket protocol format which includes sequence numbers, packet headers, and specific framing that our current implementation doesn't support.
-The domain server is not responding to our connection requests.
+✅ **Handshake Working!** The client successfully connects to the Overte domain server on the correct UDP port and exchanges packets.
+The server responds with `DomainConnectionDenied` due to protocol signature mismatch, which is expected when the client and server are built from different commits.

+**Key Achievements:**
+- UDP communication established with domain server (port auto-discovered: 42757)
+- DomainConnectRequest packets properly formatted and sent
+- DomainConnectionDenied response received and parsed
+- Protocol version mismatch identified (client: 2977ddf4..., server: dev build)

+⚠️ **Next Step**: Protocol signature needs to match the exact server build.
+This can be solved by either building against the same Overte version or implementing dynamic protocol version negotiation.

 ### Working Alternative: Test Environment